sciencesteveho/genomic_graph_mutagenesis/README.md

 ## Model Overview
 ### Modularity and flexible
 OGL adopts a GNN "solution space" as opposed to hard architecture.
 The models are highly flexible and part of the neural architecture search is performed in tandem with hyperparameter optimization.
-Some flexible components include gnn operators, training schedular, training optimizer, activation function, residual connection, and more.
+Some flexible components include gnn operators, training scheduler, training optimizer, activation function, residual connection type, and more.
 See [arguments](docs/arguments.md).

 ### Graph construction
 Graphs are constructed using knowledge-graph inspired representations: nodes represent genes, regulatory elements, and TADs, connected via chromatin loops (distal) or linear proximity.